Skip to main content

 Research Scientist

-Angel co-designs collaborative research projects with schools, districts, states, and communities using qualitative and mixed-methods approaches.
+Angel co-designs collaborative research projects with schools, districts, states, and communities.

-Angel is a research scientist at NORC where she uses participatory qualitative and mixed methods approaches to center practitioner and community wisdom throughout the research process.
-Angel uses organizational theories to study the design and implementation of education policy and initiatives across multiple topics, including research-practice partnerships, educational leadership, and instructional improvement.
-Angel’s approach is informed by her joint role as a research fellow at Chicago Public Schools, where she works with parent leaders and other groups to make research more relevant and responsive to communities under inquiry.
+Angel is a research scientist at NORC where she uses participatory qualitative and mixed-methods approaches to center educator and community wisdom throughout the research process.
+She uses organizational theories to study the design and implementation of education policy and initiatives across multiple topics, including research-practice partnerships, educational leadership, and instructional improvement.
+Angel’s approach is informed by her prior experience as a research fellow in Chicago Public Schools (CPS), where she worked with parent leaders and other groups to make research more relevant and responsive to their needs.

 Education